Treaty of Stupinigi: Content: an old treaty and a new convention

-The Treaty of Stupinigi established established diplomatic relations between the Kingdom of Sardinia and the Principality of Monaco and imposed "a near protectorate by the House of Savoy" on the Principality of Monaco.
+The Treaty of Stupinigi established diplomatic relations between the Kingdom of Sardinia and the Principality of Monaco and imposed "a near protectorate by the House of Savoy" on the Principality of Monaco.

 Based on the model of the treaty of Péronne, the main clauses of the 14-article treaty of Stupinigi would allow for the Principality of Monaco to be garrisoned by a half battalion of infantry under the command of the Prince, appointed Governatore della Piazza (Governor of the Square), in whose hands the Sardinian officers would take the oath.
 The Prince would retain his prerogatives even in the event that the troops increased.
-The expenses for the maintenance of the garrison were be charged to the King.
-The Monegasque subjects could have access to various administrative careers in the Kingdom of Savoy and offices, honors and favors would be granted to the Prince and his family.
+The expenses for the maintenance of the garrison were to be charged to the King.
+The Monegasque subjects could have access to various administrative careers in the Kingdom of Sardinia and offices, honors and favors would be granted to the Prince and his family.
 The Sardinian Navy would protect the port of Monaco and its stronghold.
 Communications between the two states were to be free; the right of asylum could not be granted in the Principality for evildoers and deserters; the anchorage rights in the port would be the same for the Sardinians as for the Monegasques.

 To the Treaty, a 15-article convention was added which incorporated the Principality into the Kingdom of Sardinia, prohibiting the production and commerce of tobacco, and imposing the gabella salt tax, as well as the unification of the postal services with a share of the profits.